minaminao/ctf-blockchain/README.md

 # CTF Blockchain Challenges 🐈

-This repository is a compilation of Capture The Flag (CTF) challenges on Blockchain, categorized by genre.
+This repository is a compilation of blockchain challenges in Capture The Flag (CTF), categorized by genre.

 Some challenges come with solvers and writeups (currently only [Ethernaut](https://ethernaut.openzeppelin.com/)).